Analytic Quality Glossary

 The UNESCO and CHEA definitions of certification refer to the privileges that follow institutional certification:

 The process by which an agency or an association acknowledges the achievement of established quality standards and usually grants certain privileges to the target individual (student or teacher).
-(Vlăsceanu, et al., 2004)
+(Vlãsceanu, et al., 2004)

 Acknowledgement that quality standards required for approval have been achieved.
 Usually accords privileges.
-(See also licensure.)
-(CHEA, 2001)

 For AEC (2004), certification is: